 Smith shared that growing up in a small town, school worked for her.
-Most things in her life were not working, but school did work for her.
-When she came to Sacramento, she found herself in a classroom where school did not work for most of her students.
-Many factors, such as empty stomachs and violence in the neighborhood, were contributing to school not working for her students.
+Most things in her life were not working, but school did.
+When she came to Sacramento, she found herself in a classroom where school didn't work for most of her students.
+Many factors, such as empty stomachs and violence in the neighborhood, were contributing to student problems at school.
 She is passionate about changing that, she is making school work for her students.

 Historically, the Grand Master of Freemasons for the State of California has declared April as Public Schools Month each year.
 This tradition started in 1920 when Public Schools Week was first introduced.
 The occasion later became Public Schools Month and has been a yearly tradition ever since.
 Public Schools Month supports quality public education that is free to all citizens, and emphasizes public education as a fundamental asset in our country.

 On April 16, the Sacramento County District Teachers of the Year 2016 were honored during Teacher Appreciation Night when the Sacramento River Cats host the Salt Lake Bees at Raley Field.
 On February 19, before thousands of cheering and supportive fans, the teachers were also honored on the court at Sleep Train Arena during the Sacramento Kings/Denver Nuggets game.

 This year, the Sacramento County Teachers of the Year program is presented by SCOE in partnership with the Sacramento Kings, the Sacramento River Cats, Intel Corporation, Supercuts, the SCOE School of Education, and the Sacramento Scottish Rite Bodies of Freemasonry.